Wellness and Preventative Care

-We have a close relationship with specialists who will come to our clinic so your pet can get the medical attention they need in the comfort of the clinic they know, with the staff they are familiar with.
-We have a Cardiologist, an Internal Medicine specialist who also does ultrasounds, and boarded surgeons who are available for more complex surgical procedures, all who travel to our clinic to see our patients.
+We have a close relationship with specialists who will come to our clinic so your pet can get the medical attention they need in the comfort of the clinic they know, with the staff that they are familiar with.
+We have a Cardiologist and an Internal Medicine specialist who does ultrasounds, who will travel to our clinic to see our patients.

 Dr. Amy Cordner

 A New England native, Dr. Amy Cordner received her Doctor of Veterinary Medicine degree from Cornell University in 2006.
 Early on in veterinary school, she developed a love for internal medicine and diagnostic problem solving.
 Dr. Cordner thus went on to complete a rotating internship in small animal medicine and surgery at The Ohio State University in 2007 and an internal medicine residency at the University of Minnesota in 2010.
 She became a diplomate of the American College of Veterinary Internal Medicine in 2010 and spent about 8 years working in large, multi-specialty veterinary practices in NYC, the Washington DC metro area, and Vermont.
 In February 2018, Dr. Cordner moved to Cambridge, MA and took the new opportunity to open Small Animal Insights, PLLC with the goal of bringing her imaging and diagnostic skills to primary care veterinarians in the Greater Boston area.
 She works closely with many veterinarians, including our doctors at Reading Animal Clinic, to provide thorough imaging and useful internal medicine opinions for patients in the comfort of their primary care setting.
 Dr. Cordner is a member of the MVMA and the AVMA, in addition to being an ACVIM member and diplomate.
 Outside of work, Dr. Cordner enjoys the outdoors, traveling, and spending time with friends and family, including her kitty, Sookie.